 Steps:

-2. Click on the editable Title box and type your desired name.
+- Tap the editable Title field and type the name you want.
 Alternatively, you can tap Rename in the pop-up menu to change the folder's name.

 Renaming An Apps Folder